Bala-Logesh/Se23-Slash-61/README.md

 ---

-## :rocket: Improvements over Phase-II
+## :rocket: Improvements in Phase-II

-We have added a lot of new features to slash in our Phase-III.
+We have fixed and added a lot of new features to slash.

-1. A web interface for users to interact with the application in a more native way.
-2. Charts and graphs for better visualization of the results.
-3. Analysis for price prediction of products.
-4. Analysis for variety count of products per e-commerce store.
+1. Enchanced the UI of application to improve user experience and provide a visually appealing design.
+2. A new database has been created to facilitate user registration.
+3. Implemented user authentication using JSON Web Tokens (JWT).
+4. Watchlist Feature: Users can now create and manage watchlists to track the prices of specific items.
+5. We have incorporated a scheduler that regularly checks the prices of items on users' watchlists.
+6. An email notification is sent to the user when the price of an item in watchlist drops.
 ---

 <p align="center">